 4 Courageous People: Turning Setbacks into Successes

-Courageously Change Your Perception
+Change Your Perception

 Cliff Miedl was a plumber’s apprentice.
 As he was jack hammering a hole to get to a water pipe, he accidentally touched a high voltage cable and received 30,000 volts of electricity.
-He was horribly burned as well as suffering three cardiac arrests.
+He became horribly burned as well as suffering three cardiac arrests.
 As you could imagine, Cliff had a long, arduous recovery including fifteen surgeries over fifteen months.
 He defied the doctors by learning to walk again.
 Soon he began to kayak to become stronger.
-Eventually he entered and won races, and made the US Olympic team.
+Eventually he entered and won races and made the US Olympic team.
 At the Sydney Olympics in 2000, 603 of his team members voted Cliff the flag bearer as they marched into the stadium on opening night.

 Cliff’s indomitable human spirit and courage helped him transform his perception of a tragedy and turn it into a life-changing success story.
 He earned an MBA in Asset Management from USC.
 Today, he is a successful speaker and author.
-He has also won numerous awards for his courage and contributions to others.
+He has also won various awards for his courage and contributions to others.
 Dr. Martin Luther King said, “The ultimate measure of a man is not where he stands in moments of comfort and convenience but where he stands at times of challenge and change.”

 Kyle Maynard was born with a condition known as congenital amputation in both his arms and legs.
 His parents made a key decision early on to teach him to be as independent as possible in a drive for the “pursuit of normalcy.”
 Kyle’s parents courageously pushed him to learn and do everything any other child had to learn.
 They constantly challenged him, and he habitually began to do the same to himself.

 Kyle grew up knowing he could accomplish anything he put his mind to do.
 He learned to type fifty words a minute with two elbows.
 He wrestled in high school.
-For the first year in a half he lost every match.
-By his senior year he had won 36 matches, beating several state champions along the way.
+For the first year in a half, he lost every match.
+By his senior year he had won thirty-six matches, beating several state champions along the way.
 He has written a book, No Excuses.
 He was the first amputee to crawl to the top of Mt.
 Kilimanjaro, the highest mountain in Africa.
-On a show with ESPN, he fought in mixed martial arts, bench pressed 240 lbs, coached others to get physically fit, and talked about climbing Everest.
+On a show with ESPN, he fought in mixed martial arts, bench pressed 240 pounds coached others to get physically fit and talked about climbing Everest.
 Whether or not he does make that climb, his words are important to all of us.
 When asked about his disabilities he says, “What disabilities?
 Life is full of possibilities.”

-Commit to Act
+Commit to Act Courageously

 Diane Van Deren was pregnant with her third child when she received a diagnosis of epilepsy.
-She had numerous grand mal seizures but found when she committed to action and ran she had no seizures.
+She had multiple grand mal seizures but found when she committed to action and ran, she had no seizures.
 Running brought her relief so she continued to do so.
 It was a metaphor to her for living fully.
 Eventually she had radical surgery that removed her right temporal lobe in the brain.
 The seizures stopped but the surgery caused her to lose the ability to process the passage of time.
 Afterwards, she learned she could courageously run for days without sleep or an understanding of how far she had run.
 Her weakness had become a strength in running.

 Max Cleland went to Stetson University and received a B.A. degree.
-After one year of study for his Masters in history at Emory University, he entered the army and served in Vietnam as a captain.
+After one year of study for his master’s in history at Emory University, he entered the army and served in Vietnam as a captain.
 One day while returning to his barracks, a grenade went off.
 Max fell on it saving others but lost both of his legs and his right arm in the explosion.
 It took 41 pints of blood to save his life.
 The nurse told him, “You can thank God, it’s a miracle you are alive.”
 He thought, “Thanks for nothing!”